 How much are RSD releases?

-Where can I find more RSD fun?
+Where can I find record stores near me?